diegoluisi/diegoluisi/curriculum/Diego_Luisi.md

 * São Paulo, SP - Brazil 🇧🇷
 * 10/2017 - 08/2019
 * Follow-up: e-commerce
+* Role:
+  * In this role, I collaborated closely with development teams to maintain the health and stability of Kubernetes environments, ensuring reliable and scalable application deployments.
+My focus was on automating infrastructure and operational processes to enhance system performance and reduce manual tasks.
+As a technical leader, I guided best practices in DevOps and fostered alignment between development and operations.
 * Technologies:
   * [AWS, CloudWatch, ELK, Filebeat, Git, Grafana, InfluxDB, Kibana, Kubernetes, Memcached, Metricbeat, NGINX, Puppet, Puppet-Bolt, R10k, Redis, Rundeck, Terraform, Vagrant, Zabbix]